Neapolitan ragù: Historical

-In 1773, Neapolitan chef Vincenzo Corrado in Il cuoco galante listed several ways ragù was being eaten: with veal, sturgeon, and eggs.
-Elsewhere in Il cuoco galante, Corrado gave a recipe for timballo, a baked pasta dish derived from the French timbale.
-Corrado's recipe included the meat gravy sugo di carne ('meat sauce'), representing an early example of pasta and meat being eaten together in a single dish.
-17 years after Il cuoco galante, Francesco Leonardi described a dish of maccaroni alla Napolitana in his book L'Apicio moderno.
-Leonardi's dish resembled Corrado's, with the distinction that the pasta in his recipe was not encased in pastry.
-Leonardi also gave a very broad treatment of ragùs, providing 73 recipes using ingredients such as truffles, champagne, herbs, and butter, as well as "chicken livers, combs and testicles, unlaid eggs, prawn tails [and] artichoke bottoms".
-One ragù recipe recommends serving with a baked pasta, the first time a ragù from the ragout tradition and pasta had been recorded together.
+In 1773, the Neapolitan chef Vincenzo Corrado published Il cuoco galante, listing three ways ragù was being eaten: with veal, sturgeon, and eggs.
+In Il cuoco galante, Corrado gave a recipe for timballo, a baked pasta dish derived from the French timbale.
+This recipe included the meat gravy sugo di carne, representing an early example of combining pasta and meat in a single dish.
+In 1790, Francesco Leonardi described a dish of Maccaroni alla Napolitana in his book L'Apicio moderno.
+This dish resembled Corrado's, but Leonardi's pasta was not encased in pastry; the historian Luca Cesari describes the sauce as an "embryonic" Neapolitan ragù.
+This dish closely resembled versions of Genovese sauce then made in Naples, and the two were sometimes treated as interchangeable.
+Leonardi also gave a broad treatment of ragùs, providing 73 recipes using ingredients such as truffles, champagne, herbs, and butter, as well as "chicken livers, combs and testicles, unlaid eggs, prawn tails [and] artichoke bottoms", many of which were then held in high regard.
+One recipe recommends serving the sauce with a baked pasta, the first recorded instance of a ragù from the ragoût tradition and pasta being served together.

-Around 1807, a second edition of L'Apicio moderno was published, and the recipe for Maccheroni alla Napolitana was updated to include tomatoes.
-Another cookbook published around the same time, La cucina casareccia authored by an "M. F." offered two further developments: for the first time, the term "ragù" is used instead of sugo di carne for the meat sauce accompanying pasta, and a recipe for pasta and ragù close to the modern version is supplied, still distinct by the serving of ragù over grated cheese.
-Ragù was still not often eaten—meat was a rarity for the poor of southern Italy, who could afford it only a few times a year, most often around holidays.
-In the 19th and 20th centuries, cookbooks began to target women in the home, and recipes were adapted to suit cooks who could spend less time cooking, and with this ragù became associated with holidays and Sunday lunch.
-Versions with and without tomatoes continued to exist until the 20th century, when inclusion became mandatory.
+Around 1807, a second edition of L'Apicio moderno was published, and the recipe for Maccaroni alla Napolitana was updated to include tomatoes.
+Food historian Massimo Montanari suggests the practice of adding tomatoes may have originated among the general population, and over time proliferated through the classes.
+Two further developments were offered around the same time across editions of the cookbook La cucina casereccia authored by an "M. F.".
+The first was seen in the fourth edition, published in 1804, which showed the first recorded use of the term ragù rather than sugo di carne for the meat sauce accompanying pasta.
+In the seventh edition, published in 1828, a recipe for pasta and ragù close to the modern version was supplied, still made distinct by a practice of serving ragù over grated cheese.

+Despite the book's populist title, these were recipes adapted for the aristocratic palate, and were unaffordable for many Neapolitans.
+Ragù remained a rare meal for most of the populace—meat was expensive for the poor of southern Italy, who could afford it only a few times a year, most often around holidays.
+In the 19th and 20th centuries, cookbooks began to target women in the home, and recipes were adapted to suit cooks who could spend less time cooking.
+Compared to these new recipes, preparing Neapolitan ragù was time-consuming and costly, and the ragù became increasingly associated with holidays and the Sunday lunch.
+Versions with and without tomatoes continued to exist until the 20th century, when their inclusion became mandatory.
+Preparations without tomato persisted in the Genovese sauce, drawing a clear distinction between the two for the first time.